soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: January 10, Tuesday

+**Today's Progress**: Finished Pomodoro Clock app.
+Also learned some ES6 - arrow functions and template strings.

+**Thoughts**: This is a type of app that I regularly use for work productivity.

 ### Day 7: January 9, Monday

 **Today's Progress**: Pomodoro Clock visibly changes color and text status during transitions or when clicked.
 Completed 3 Algorithms on FCC.